SAHILBODKHE/RAGs/README.md

 Then ask anything!
 Example:

 ```

+✅ Example Questions You Can Ask
-❓ Ask a question: What are the mandatory procedures for academic proctors?
+"What are the mandatory procedures for academic proctors before, during, and after exams?"
+"How should academic proctors handle student illness during an exam?"
+"What should a proctor do if they suspect a student is cheating?"
+"What are the washroom escorting rules for academic proctors?"
+"What happens if a fire alarm sounds during an exam?"
+"What is the disciplinary procedure for student misconduct?"
 ```

 ---